alexgarnett/AlgebraicStringSolver/README.md

 # AlgebraicStringSolver
-This module solves an algebraic expression entered as a string
+This module solves an algebraic expression entered as a string, and returns the answer as a string.

 # Installation
 ```